rhd-gitops-example/services/automerge-example/README.md

 - [`tkn`](https://github.com/tektoncd/cli) if you're not using webhooks
 - [`docker`](https://docs.docker.com/get-docker/)

+*Note* The 'standalone' code was developed on Docker Desktop and does not yet include the Role-Based Access Control configuration necessary for it to run on OpenShift or other locked-down environments.
+The 'webhook' code was developed on OpenShift but used a ServiceAccount that had a generous Role attached to it.
+Full RBAC support should be added to this example under https://github.com/rhd-gitops-example/services/issues/77.

 ## Setup - both cases

 Our samples currently work with GitHub.
 They use the `hub` CLI to create a merge commit that when pushed, will merge the associated Pull Request.
 See [here](https://hub.github.com/hub-merge.1.html) for more details.